NetSuite Logo

 NetSuite Symbol

-At the very beginning, Goldberg named its company NetLedger.
-She offered accounting software and kept it on the Internet.
-The start-up capital was provided by Larry Ellison, the head of Oracle, and several of its senior employees.
-Moreover, the technical director, the chairman of the company, and some heads of departments then moved to the new company.
+At the very beginning, Goldberg named her company NetLedger.
+She offered accounting software and kept it online.
+Larry Ellison, the head of Oracle, and several of its senior employees provided the start-up capital.
+Moreover, the technical director, the company’s chairman, and some department heads then moved to the new company.

 There was a short period when NetSuite even operated under its license under the generic Oracle Small Business Suite trademark.
 But this was temporary because the project was quickly canceled.
 That, however, did not stop the Internet service from becoming the first well-known provider of digital programs for cloud technologies.
-Moreover, it was launched a month earlier than its direct competitor Salesforce.com, so it became the pioneer of this direction.
+Moreover, it was launched a month before its direct competitor, Salesforce.com, thereby pioneering this approach.

 What is NetSuite?